 Response: We have revised the Abstract to better link to management, especially the last sentence.
 Does the introduction develop a logical, justifiable basis for the work, complete with an appropriate review of the current literature on the subject?
 If not, please explain.: As suggested above, a stronger indication of the benefits of this study to conservation management of Stonecats would be helpful.
 Relating the work more directly to TFM treatment of these streams would be a way to do that.

-Response: We mentioned TFM only as an example of a stressor, which is one of several.
+Response: We mentioned TFM only as an example of a stressor, which is one of several which we now mention in the revised manuscript.

 Is the methodology appropriate to address the objectives of the study?
 Is there sufficient detail provided to enable readers to replicate the study?
 If not, please explain.: Mostly.
 In the interest of brevity, some detail related to collecting Great Chazy River Stonecats could be removed.
 However, it would be helpful to have some idea of the spatial range over which fish were collected in both streams.
 Were collections spread throughout the mainstems among several sites?
 It is implied only the mainstems were included, but if sampling occurred more broadly please describe.
 In some way we need to understand how representative the samples are of the two streams as generalized comparisons are being made.